You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 - Entrants may submit up to 10 poems.

-- All work submitted must be in response to the competition theme of CHOICE, but this can be interpreted in any way and written in any style or form.
+- All work submitted must be in response to the competition theme of CHANCE, but this can be interpreted in any way and written in any style or form.

 - Poems must be the entrant's own original writing, and be unpublished.
 Any work found to be published in print, broadcast in either audio or video formats, or to have appeared on a website will be disqualified without refund of the entry fee.